Vito Laduca

 Killer:

-Vito Laduca moved his business to Brooklyn in August 1904.
+Laduca started a business in Brooklyn during August 1904.
 He had a shop at Bridge and Johnson Streets, where his business name was Vito Longo.
-His lived with his wife at 360 Hudson Avenue.
+His home was at 360 Hudson Avenue, where he lived with his wife.

 The kidnapped boy was eventually returned to his family.
-The police took him on a tour of the city to retrace his steps when he was kidnapped, but he failed to locate the exact house he was held in.
+The police took him on a tour of the city to retrace his steps, but he failed to locate the exact house he was held in.
 The closest he could narrow the area down to was East Harlem around 106th and 107th Streets.
 The police then learnt that the boy had an Uncle living in Harlem at 238 E108th called Colagero Costantino, he also happened to fit the description of the kidnappers.

 Laduca was later killed when he returned to Italy.